geoalchemy/geoalchemy2/doc/index.rst

 GeoAlchemy 2 provides extensions to `SQLAlchemy <http://sqlalchemy.org>`_ for working with spatial databases.

 GeoAlchemy 2 focuses on `PostGIS <http://postgis.net/>`_.
-PostGIS 1.5 and
+PostGIS 1.5,
-PostGIS 2 are supported.
+PostGIS 2 and PostGIS 3 are supported.

 SpatiaLite is also supported, but using GeoAlchemy 2 with SpatiaLite requires some specific configuration on the application side.
-GeoAlchemy 2 works with SpatiaLite 4.3.0 and higher.
+GeoAlchemy 2 works with SpatiaLite 4.3.0 and higher (except for alembic helpers that need SpatiaLite >= 5).

 GeoAlchemy 2 aims to be simpler than its predecessor, `GeoAlchemy
 <https://pypi.python.org/pypi/GeoAlchemy>`_.
 Simpler to use, and simpler